Lr-2002/nips2025_rebuttal/main.md

 ### Q1: The chosen binary success metrics (success/failure) are overly simplistic, lacking nuances like partial successes or graceful recovery.
 Such simplistic metrics may obscure incremental improvements critical to interactive reasoning tasks.
 It would be helpful to introduce more nuanced or graded metrics (e.g., progress scores, task-specific milestones, or time efficiency), and this might provide deeper insights into models' capabilities and behaviors.

+**Response:**

 Thank you for your suggestion.
 We agree that binary metrics are limiting.
 Based on our detailed failure analysis, we propose these enhanced metrics categorized by failure types:
 Overall, we have implemented a wide range of evaluation metrics, though their presentation in the paper was previously somewhat scattered, which may have reduced clarity.
 Here, we provide a more systematic summary and supplement these metrics as follows:

-1. SR/CSR (Success Rate/Conditional Success Rate): Used to evaluate the overall performance of each model on the tasks.
+**1. SR/CSR (Success Rate/Conditional Success Rate)**: Used to evaluate the overall performance of each model on the tasks.
-2. Action Smoothness Score: Evaluates the smoothness and stability of actions learned by VLAs; this helps us analyze whether the robot exhibits abrupt impacts or significant deviations in Cartesian space.
+**2. Action Smoothness Score**: Evaluates the smoothness and stability of actions learned by VLAs; this helps us analyze whether the robot exhibits abrupt impacts or significant deviations in Cartesian space.
-3. Gripper Timing Accuracy: Assesses whether the VLA’s gripper control suffers from frequent opening/closing or fails to operate at appropriate positions.
+**3. Gripper Timing Accuracy**: Assesses whether the VLA’s gripper control suffers from frequent opening/closing or fails to operate at appropriate positions.
-4. Generalization Capability Score: By comparing model performance on COIN-Primitive and COIN-Composition tasks, we can identify whether failures stem from insufficient generalization.
+**4. Generalization Capability Score**: By comparing model performance on COIN-Primitive and COIN-Composition tasks, we can identify whether failures stem from insufficient generalization.
-5. Task Decomposition Score: Evaluates whether VLMs can effectively decompose tasks into meaningful subgoals.
+**5. Task Decomposition Score**: Evaluates whether VLMs can effectively decompose tasks into meaningful subgoals.
-6. Instruction Changing Score: Measures whether VLMs can appropriately switch plans at the right moments (e.g., after opening a door, the next step should be to pick up the object on the table).
+**6. Instruction Changing Score**: Measures whether VLMs can appropriately switch plans at the right moments (e.g., after opening a door, the next step should be to pick up the object on the table).
 Notably, metrics 5 and 6 are scored using GPT, and we have standardized on GPT-4o as our evaluation model for these assessments.
 These metrics would provide fine-grained analysis of different failure modes while maintaining the diagnostic value of our challenging benchmark.